-Keeping all the keywords aligned to the righthand side and the values left aligned creates a uniform gap down the middle of query.
-It makes it much easier to scan the query definition over quickly too.
+Keeping all the keywords aligned to the righthand side and the values left aligned creates a uniform gap down the middle of the query.
+It also makes it much easier to to quickly scan over the query definition.

 INSERT INTO albums (title, release_date, recording_date) VALUES ('Charcoal Lane', '1990-01-01 01:01:01.00000', '1990-01-01 01:01:01.00000'), ('The New Danger', '2008-01-01 01:01:01.00000', '1990-01-01 01:01:01.00000');

 UPDATE albums SET release_date = '1990-01-01 01:01:01.00000' WHERE title = 'The New Danger';

 SELECT a.title, a.release_date, a.recording_date, a.production_date -- grouped dates together FROM albums AS a WHERE a.title = 'Charcoal Lane' OR a.title = 'The New Danger';

 To ensure that SQL is readable it is important that standards of indentation are followed.

 Joins should be indented to the other side of the river and grouped with a new line where necessary.

 SELECT r.last_name FROM riders AS r INNER JOIN bikes AS b ON r.bike_vin_num = b.vin_num AND b.engine_tally > 2 INNER JOIN crew AS c ON r.crew_chief_last_name = c.last_name AND c.chief = 'Y';

 Subqueries should also be aligned to the right side of the river and then laid out using the same style as any other query.
 Sometimes it will make sense to have the closing parenthesis on a new line at the same character position as its opening partner—this is especially true where you have nested subqueries.